micahscopes/animorphism/README.md

 # Animorphism
-This is a play on the idea of (iso)morphism and Animorphs.
+This is a play on the idea of (homo)morphism and Animorphs.
 I wanted something to quickly map some data from one library to another, transform it, then map it back without having to worry about redundant code messes.